-There’s also quite a bit of exposition dump in the first few chapters.
-It’s broken into chunks, but I’d much rather have this backstory organically incorporated into the rest of the narrative.
-Just because the land floats in the air doesn’t mean there should be chunks of setting masonry tumbling down the narrative watercourses.
+There’s an over-reliance on exposition in the initial chapters, which could have been woven into the narrative more seamlessly.
 These blisters of exposition become rarer as the plot goes on, but never entirely clear up.
 And another thing!
 He tends to go on pointless rabbit trails in description, chaining irrelevant spatial prepositions, as if his mind’s eye is wandering!
 And his word choice often repeats!
 And he uses the passive voice far too often!
 And his paragraphs are too short!
 Minor offenses, I know, but they add up.
 They wear on a man.
 Like an old wound.
 Or a nag.

 These claims may seem exaggerated.
 Perhaps I’m simply too critical?
 One example will suffice.
 It is near the beginning of the book (the entire fifth paragraph of narrative to be precise) and thus does not constitute a spoiler of any appreciable magnitude.
 I choose it for that reason, but also because I have very few other annotated examples.
 These problems appeared so thick and fast that they rapidly and categorically overwhelmed my resolve to catalog them: